2021 Social Sciences Degree Guide

 Communication skills are important in this field, as it will involve a lot of written reports and well as person-to-person interaction.
 Classes will include discussion and debate on controversial subjects.
 Students should be confident in their abilities to defend their opinions, while at the same time keep an open mind.

 social sciences degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Once you obtain your degree, additional social sciences certifications required to pursue a career in this field.

 There are various different levels of social sciences degrees.
-You can get anything from a award taking less than 1 year in social sciences to the highest social sciences degree, a professional practice doctorate.
+You can get anything from a associate's degree in social sciences to the highest social sciences degree, a professional practice doctorate.
 Depending on the social sciences degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.

 |Degree||Credit Requirements||Typical Program Length|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|